 Xila is one of several small-batch liqueurs that tantalize the senses and make up the products of Destilería Flor de Luna.

-Founded in 2015 by distiller Hillhamn Salome, Flor de Luna started out as a one-woman show.
-Salome created infusions in her apartment, a passion that arose from working as a bartender in Santa Fe.
+Founded in 2015 by distiller Dona Spotter, Flor de Luna started out as a one-woman show.
+Spotter created infusions in her apartment, a passion that arose from working as a bartender in Santa Fe.

 “So I decided to focus on that, to improve the recipe and create my product.
 Throughout 2016, I was formulating different processes and trying out different things, and finally Xila emerged as it is now.”

-A major aspect of Salome’s research was based on the changing seasons of Mexico and how that affects the country’s produce.
+A major aspect of Spotter’s research was based on the changing seasons of Mexico and how that affects the country’s produce.

 “It took me a while to make the perfect recipe throughout all seasons,” she said.
 “We have ingredients that change; there are months when the chile is more spicy, months when pineapple is more sweet, more dry or more acidic.
 So that entire year I was trying the Xila recipe during different seasons, but I also learned how to distill all kinds of other alcohol.”